GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 ## `ChatMessageLayoutOptionsResolver`

-Almost anything related to the layout and appearance of the message cell can be done by subclassing [`ChatMessageLayoutOptionsResolver`](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptionsResolver.md).
+You can change the layout and appearance settings of message cells by subclassing [`ChatMessageLayoutOptionsResolver`](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptionsResolver.md).
 `ChatMessageLayoutOptionsResolver` uses function `optionsForMessage(at indexPath:,in channel:, with messages:)` which returns [ChatMessageLayoutOptions](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptions.md)) for the given cell to setup it's layout and options.
 If the desired customization can't be achieved via `ChatMessageLayoutOptions`, you'll need to subclass `ChatMessageContentView`, which we show [below](#moving-components-of-messages-in-the-layout).